dblock/code.dblock.org/_posts/2012/2012-03-19-avoiding-production-disasters-and-the-value-of-patience-in-software-development.markdown

 _"she will gladly implement your feature request, right now"_

-We’re creatures of habit.
+We're creatures of habit.
 So we ask the same person who implemented our previous request to do it again.
-Asking a team lead is really not a matter of process, – I don’t get offended when someone goes directly to a developer to ask for something (in fact, I love when this happens in some cases) – it’s a matter of actually getting you what’s important, first.
-A team lead has a complete view of everything that’s going on and will be able to find hands for your request.
+Asking a team lead is really not a matter of process, – I don't get offended when someone goes directly to a developer to ask for something (in fact, I love when this happens in some cases) – it's a matter of actually getting you what's important, first.
+A team lead has a complete view of everything that's going on and will be able to find hands for your request.
 It will get done much sooner.

-It’s Friday afternoon and you’re about to make a clean break and grab a beer.
+It's Friday afternoon and you're about to make a clean break and grab a beer.
 Someone wants you, a developer, to e-mail a million users and remind them about their account being suspended.
 Rewind through my blog post.